 The Resilience Fund was created in early 2017 as a collaborative partnership of the Greater Washington Community Foundation, the Eugene and Agnes E. Meyer Foundation, and other foundation and individual contributors.
 It supports the critical needs of nonprofits who are responding to changes in federal policy and budget priorities, as well as the climate of intolerance and hate, both of which are disproportionately impacting people of color, and immigrant and refugee communities.
-To date, we have surpassed our $500,000 fundraising goal and disbursed over $270,000 in grants to 10 organizations working in the areas of immigrant rights, grassroots community engagement, and anti-bullying and anti-bigotry.
+To date, we have raised and leveraged more than $1 million and made emergency grants to organizations working in the areas of immigrant rights, grassroots community engagement, and anti-bullying and anti-bigotry.

 Donors may contribute to the Fund and join with others who seek to ensure our region’s communities are resilient and supported in spite of federal policy shifts.
 Individuals or organizations which contribute $50,000 or more to the Fund are eligible to serve on the Steering Committee that advises on grant decisions and future Fund priorities.

 Thank you on behalf of the Resilience Fund Steering Committee: